 - Outdoor Program experiences defined by opportunities to both lead and continue to explore new skills.

-Academically, seniors have completed the core courses required for graduation, allowing them to fully explore the richness of course offerings.
+Academically, seniors have completed the core college prep courses required for graduation, allowing them to fully explore the richness of course offerings.
 They may also reduce their schedule to five courses per term (six courses per term are required in grades nine through eleven), with two free periods each day.
 This increased flexibility provides time for the completion of college applications, planning for possible Senior Projects, and leadership in extracurricular activities.

 In the Outdoor Program, leadership is again the theme for twelfth graders.
 From the annual Fall Campout to winter yurt trips to the two-week Senior Quest, the school looks to the seniors for guidance in the outdoors.
 They share their knowledge and skills, carry on traditions, help supervise their younger peers, and provide support to faculty and guides.
 Senior Quest represents the pinnacle of a student's Outdoor Program career.

 The first term of the senior year is critical for those students who apply regular or rolling admission to colleges.
 It affords the opportunity to show colleges improving study habits, continued pursuit of academic interests, and of course, ever expanding leadership abilities.

 In the spring, as their Sun Valley Community School career begins to wind down and they look ahead to college, seniors have several opportunities to live what they've learned in school.
 Those who elect to do Senior Projects depart from school, pursuing their personal passions with a scholarly eye.
 When they return to campus in early May, they present their experience to classmates, faculty, and parents.
 Others who remain on campus can take advantage of final leadership opportunities.